DSD-DBS/capella-collab-manager/docs/docs/admin/monitoring/logging/explorer.md

 ![Operations Example](./operations_example.png){:style="width:500px"}

-Theoretically, you could achieve the same result by changing two line contains operations, but it's inefficient and you have to use the exact format as in the log message.
+Theoretically, you could achieve the same result by changing two line contains operations, but it's inefficient, and you have to use the exact format as in the log message.

 ![Operations Example without Logfmt](./operations_example_bad.png){:style="width:400px"}